jrs-innovation-center/user-stories/peer2group/index.md

 ## View My Booking Pyramid

-As a customer, I want to see all by P2P activity for a given activity.
+As a customer, I want to see all my P2P activity for a given activity.
 I should only be able select an activity that I am associated with.
-The display of the booking pyramid should a hierarchical view of all my friends and their friends who have signed up.
+The display of the booking pyramid should contain a hierarchical view of all my friends and their friends who have signed up.
 I also want to see my discount percentage and my total savings.

 ## View a Booking Pyramid

-As an admin, I wat to see all the P2P activity for any selected activity.
-The display of the booking pyramid should a hierarchical view of all customers who have signed up.
-I also want to see my discount percentages and total savings by persons.
+As an admin, I want to see all the P2P activity for any selected activity.
+The display of the booking pyramid should contain a hierarchical view of all customers who have signed up.
+I also want to see my discount percentages and total savings by person.
 I want to see a summary of the total discount given for the entire activity versus full retail cost.